 You should develop an eating schedule that works for you for the best intermittent fasting results.
 For instance:

 As with any diet, you’ll get the best results if you’re consistent.
 At the same time, you can certainly give yourself a break from this kind of eating schedule on special occasions.
-You should experiment to figure out which kind of intermittent fasting works the best for you.
+You should experiment to figure out which kind of intermittent fasting works best for you.
 Lots of people ease themselves into IF with the 12-12 plan, and then they progress to 16-8.
 After that, you should try to stick to that plan as much as possible.

 Some people believe that IF has worked for them simply because the limited eating window naturally helps them reduce the number of calories they consume.
 For instance, instead of eating 3 meals and 2 snacks, they might find that they only have time for 2 meals and one snack.
 They become more mindful about the kinds of food they consume and tend to stay away from processed carbs, unhealthy fat, and empty calories.

 Of course, you can also choose the kinds of healthy food that you enjoy.
-While some people opt to reduce their overall calorie intake, others combine IF with a keto, vegan, or other kinds of diets.
+While some people opt to reduce their overall calorie intake, others combine IF with keto, vegan, or other kinds of diets.

 The BEST Foods To Eat When You’re Intermittent Fasting